-Having a Will drawn up allows you to be in control of who will receive your assets upon your passing.
-If you do not have a Will when you die, the law will determine who will receive your property.
-The Will also allows for you to name who will be in charge of administering your Estate upon your passing, including paying your debts, collecting any assets owed to you, and distributing any of your property.
-If you do not have a Will, the Court will make the decision of who will administer your Estate without your input.
-Also in a Will, you are able to name who you want to be Guardian of your minor children.
+Having a Will drawn up allows you to control who will receive your assets upon your passing.
+If you do not have a Will when you die, the law will determine who receives your property.
+The Will also allows you to name who will be in charge of administering your Estate upon your passing.
+This will include paying your debts, collecting any assets owed to you, and distributing any of your property.
+If you do not have a Will, the Court will decide who will administer your Estate without your input.
+Also, in a Will, you can name who you want to be the Guardian of your minor children.
 And all of these are important things to have outlined.

-If you are paying or receiving alimony after January 1, 2019, the law has changed in regard to tax implications when it comes to alimony.
-A spouse who is either ordered to pay alimony or who receives alimony will no longer be allowed to claim the alimony as income or list the alimony as a deduction when it comes to taxes.
-Prior to January 1, 2019, the spouse receiving alimony was able to list it as taxable income and the spouse paying alimony was able to list it as a deduction, but this is no longer the case.
-This will apply to all alimony orders that are entered after January 1, 2019.
-This new change in the tax law will not apply to any Orders for alimony that were entered prior to January 1, 2019.
+If you are paying or receiving alimony after January 1, 2019, you may question, “Is my alimony tax deductible?
+The short answer is that you will no longer be allowed to claim the alimony as income.
+Or list the alimony as a deduction on your taxes.
+Before January 1, 2019, the spouse receiving alimony could list it as taxable income.
+And the spouse paying alimony could list it as a deduction, but this is no longer true.
+This applies to all alimony orders entered after January 1, 2019.
+This new change in the tax law will not apply to any Orders for alimony entered before January 1, 2019.

 A Power of Attorney is a legal document that gives certain powers to someone you appoint to act on your behalf.
 The Power of Attorney will specifically lay out the powers that are given to the person whom you appoint.
 There are two types of power of attorneys that you can sign.
 A Healthcare Power of Attorney allows you to appoint someone to make healthcare decisions for you.
 A Durable Power of Attorney will appoint someone to handle everything else for you, including making deposits, paying bills, filling out insurance paperwork, etc. Signing a Power of Attorney ensures that someone you trust will manage your financial affairs and make healthcare decisions in the event that you are not able to do so for yourself.
 A Power of Attorney is especially important if you have health problems that you foresee affecting your ability to handle matters for yourself in the future.